The HexR Initiative

 A few years ago, if someone wanted a website, they had 2 options –

 Learn to write it, or pay someone else to do it.

 Fewer and fewer people care about the structures that form the core of a website.

 Of course, now that we have less interest in these core languages,

 less and less people are learning the logic behind them –

 maps,"sentences", problem solving, etc.

-Many people in the young generation are
+Many people in the young generation arelearning languages based on complexity

 - like C, Java, Python, etc.